-The Danish contribution to the project under the AESTF will be ear-marked to the CBE window under Strategic Objective 1 so that the Danish contribution can reflect the specific Danish priorities, i.e. enhancing gender equality in education and avoidance of direct interaction with the de-facto authorities.
+The Danish support will be compliant with the Danish Guidelines for Bilateral Cooperation, which will be reflected in the cooperation agreement with UNICEF.
+The contribution will be earmarked to the CBE window under AESTF Strategic Objective 1 so that it reflects the Danish strategic priorities, i.e. enhancing gender equality in education, protection against violence, and avoidance of direct interaction with the de-facto authorities.

 As the operative investment guide, the AESTF is an important mechanism for aligning actions and ensuring that external efforts are complementary, do not duplicate or use different standards or approaches, and add up to a coherent whole that addresses key priorities.
 This requires utilising the AESTF as a roadmap for the education sector to map, analyse, plan, and monitor so that humanitarian and development actors harmonise their efforts.

-Overall leadership across all aspects of programme implementation will be provided by the UNICEF Representative and Deputy Representative in Afghanistan, with the focal point for this contribution being the UNICEF Afghanistan Chief of Education.
-Daily management of programme implementation will be led by the education specialist and quality unit lead being responsible for programme delivery, and acting as an intermediary between the institutional contractor, project beneficiaries at the national, provincial, district and school levels, Education Cluster, the Donor Partner Group (DPG), and other project stakeholders, including UNICEF's implementing partners.
+Overall leadership across all aspects of programme implementation will be provided by the UNICEF Representative and the Deputy Representative in Afghanistan, with the focal point for this contribution being the UNICEF Afghanistan Chief of Education.
+Daily management of programme implementation will be led by the Education Specialist and quality unit lead being responsible for programme delivery, and acting as an intermediary between the project beneficiaries, UNICEF's implementing partners and donors.